drhsqlite/fossil-mirror/www/caps/index.md

-on that remote repo DB file to allow clone and sync operations, then we’re back in the same situation as with local files: there’s no point trying to enforce the Fossil user capabilities when you can just modify the remote DB directly, so the operation proceeds unimpeded.
+on that remote repo DB file to allow clone and sync operations, then we’re back in the same situation as with local files: there’s no point trying to enforce the Fossil user capabilities when you can just modify the remote DB directly, so the operation proceeds unimpeded by any user capability settings on the remote repo.

 Where this gets confusing is that *all* Fossil syncs are done over the HTTP protocol, including those done over `file://` and `ssh://` URLs,